Stu Pomeranz: Professional career

 On March 29, 2010, Pomeranz signed a minor league deal with the Colorado Rockies, and was assigned to Double-A Tulsa.
 Used as the closer and pitching out of the bullpen extensively for the first time in his professional career, he recorded 18 saves in 51 appearances, striking out 53 in 49 innings.

 On December 6, 2010, Pomeranz signed a minor league deal with the Los Angeles Dodgers.
 He made 3 appearances during Spring Training.
 He only made two appearances in their system, with Double-A Chattanooga before he was released on June 8.
 Following his release, he underwent surgery on his elbow to remove bone chips.

 After re-establishing himself with the Tiburones de La Guaira in the Venezuelan Professional Baseball League over the winter, going 4-0 with a 1.93 ERA in 18 appearances, Pomeranz went to tryouts at Camden Yards in January.
 On February 3, 2012, Pomeranz signed a minor league deal with the Baltimore Orioles.
 He made 8 appearances during Spring Training, giving up 1 run in 8.1 innings, and he was assigned to Double-A Bowie to begin the year.
 Pomeranz earned a promotion to Triple-A Norfolk, pitching 13.1 scoreless innings for the Baysox.
 He then pitched 5.2 scoreless innings with Norfolk before earning another promotion.

 Pomeranz was called up to the majors for the first time on May 7, 2012.
 He made his major league debut that night, pitching 3 scoreless innings.
 That night, his brother, Drew, hit a home run with the Colorado Rockies.
 He made 2 more appearances with the Orioles before he was placed the disabled list on May 28, 2012 with a left oblique strain.
 The strain was serious enough for the Orioles to move him to the 60-day disabled list on June 6.

 On November 30, 2012, Pomeranz was designated for assignment, and the next day, it was announced he needed back surgery and would miss all of 2013.
 On January 8, 2013, the Orioles re-signed Pomeranz to a minor league deal.

-As of 2014, the surgery was not successful and needed to be redone, and Pomeranz hasn't pitched since 2012.
+As of 2014, the surgery was not successful and needed to be redone.
+As a result of the injury, Pomeranz has not pitched since 2012.